John B. Gordon: Racial views

-Gordon, being a slaveowner and former Confederate general, held white supremacist views on race, which he retained for his whole life.
-He was a firm opponent of Reconstruction and endorsed measures to preserve white-dominated society, including restrictions on freedmen and the use of violence.
+Gordon, a former planter, slaveholder, and Confederate general, held white supremacist views on race, which he retained for his lifetime.
+He opposed Republican efforts at Reconstruction and endorsed measures to preserve a white-dominated society, including restrictions on freedmen and the use of violence against them.

-Author Ralph Lowell Eckert concluded that Gordon was a member of the Ku Klux Klan based on evasive answers during an 1871 hearing.
+Author Ralph Lowell Eckert concluded that Gordon was a member of the postwar Ku Klux Klan based on the former general's evasive answers during a 1871 hearing.
 During congressional testimony in 1871, Gordon denied any involvement with the Klan but acknowledged that he was associated with a secret "peace police" organization, whose sole purpose was the "preservation of peace."
 Gordon was thought to be the titular head of the Ku Klux Klan in Georgia, but the organization was so secretive that his role was never proven conclusively.
-In the midst of Reconstruction, a variety of organizations cropped up in the south, which existed to defy reconstruction (i.e. the Ku Klux Klan, White League, and Red Shirts).
-As many of these groups feared reprisals while under occupation by Federal troops, they generally operated as secret organizations.
+In the midst of Reconstruction, a variety of organizations cropped up in the South, which existed to defy Reconstruction (i.e., the Ku Klux Klan, White League, and Red Shirts).
+As many of these groups feared arrest while the states were occupied by Federal troops, they generally operated in secret.

-In 1866, Gordon made substantial contributions in the form of money and materials to help build churches and schools for blacks in Brunswick, Georgia, and advised them to:
+In 1866, Gordon made substantial financial and material contributions to help build churches and schools for Black residents of Brunswick, Georgia.
+He advised them to:

 educate themselves and their children, to be industrious, save money and purchase houses, and thus make themselves respectable as property holders, and intelligent people.
-With submission to the laws, industry and economy, with union among yourselves, and courtesy and confidence toward the whites, you will reach these ends, and constitute an important element in the community.
+With submission to the laws, industry, and economy, with union among yourselves, and courtesy and confidence toward the whites, you will reach these ends, and constitute an important element in the community.

-These comments were given to help ease the tensions between the blacks and whites in coastal Georgia.
+Gordon hoped to ease the tensions between the blacks and whites in coastal Georgia, which had a long history of enslaved African-American workers on plantations.

-Gordon seems to have been most concerned with incidents such as black Federal troops mistreating white Georgians as well as unscrupulous members of the Union League and Freedmen's Bureau that were reported to have been inciting newly freed slaves to use violence.
-The author Ralph Eckert further makes clear that Gordon wanted to support blacks as long as blacks agreed to remain in a subordinate position.
-Eckert continues that Gordon clearly did not believe in racial equality and in a speech in 1868 in Charleston, South Carolina, speaking directly to the blacks in the audience said "If you are disposed to live in peace with the white people, they extend to you the hand of friendship" but "if you attempt to inaugurate a war of races you will be exterminated.
-The Saxon race was never created by Almightly God to be ruled by the African."
+Gordon seems to have been most concerned with incidents such as black Federal troops mistreating white Georgians, or alleged activities by members of the Union League and Freedmen's Bureau who were reported to have been inciting newly freed slaves to use violence against whites.
+Historian Ralph Eckert notes that Gordon was willing to support blacks as long as they submitted to being in a subordinate social and political position.
+Eckert says that Gordon clearly did not believe in racial equality.
+He notes an 1868 speech in Charleston, South Carolina (a black majority city), in which Gordon said to the blacks in the audience, "If you are disposed to live in peace with the white people, they extend to you the hand of friendship" but "if you attempt to inaugurate a war of races you will be exterminated.
+The Saxon race was never created by Almighty God to be ruled by the African."